Olivia Jade Fearful Of Jail Time, Lori Loughlin’s Daughter Hiding & Terrified According To ‘Hollywood Life’

 Jade hasn’t posted to her Instagram page since before the Operation Varsity Blues scandal broke.
 She still has 1.4 million followers on Instagram though, with nearly 2 million followers on her YouTube channel as well.

-Will Olivia Jade’s online brand manage to survive the controversy with her mom Lori Loughlin and dad Mossimo Giannulli?
+Will Olivia Jade’s online brand manage to survive the controversy?
 Will anybody from the family end up serving time for this?
-Olivia may be laying low and working through a lot of worries as this all plays out, but her followers are watching and waiting for the social media influencer to hop back online and get back to what she loved to do before this scandal erupted.
+Olivia may be laying low — and working through a lot of worries — as this all plays out, but her followers are watching and waiting for the social media influencer to hop back online.
+Many of them hope that Olivia Jade will get back to doing what she loved before this scandal erupted.